AgateChain/AgateInterface/README.md

-# PyWaves
+# PyAgates
-PyWaves is an object-oriented Python interface to the Waves blockchain platform.
+PyAgates is an object-oriented Python interface to the Agate blockchain platform.

 ## Getting Started

-You can install PyWaves using:
+You can install PyAgate using:

-    pip install pywaves
+    pip install pyagates

 ## Documentation

-The library utilizes classes to represent various Waves data structures:
+The library utilizes classes to represent various Agate data structures:

-- pywaves.Address
+- pyagate.Address
-- pywaves.Asset
+- pyagate.Asset
-- pywaves.AssetPair
+- pyagate.AssetPair
-- pywaves.Order
+- pyagate.Order

 #### Code Example
 ```python